-Any concerns relating to a child's behaviour may result from an underlying need which the school would work with parents / carers and other professionals (e.g. Educational Psychologist) to identify.
+Any concerns relating to a child's behaviour may result from an underlying need which the school would work with parents / carers and other professionals (e.g. Educational Psychologist, special school outreach and other specialist services) to identify.

 At Oxley, early identification is an essential element in providing support to pupils with SEND.
 Regular contact is made with pre-school placements, sharing appropriate information to help put in necessary steps prior to transition.
 Regular open days and information evenings are also held to allow parents/carers to have the opportunity to speak to school staff directly.
 At the whole school level, teachers have the opportunity to discuss pupils during pupil progress meetings.
 They also have the opportunity to meet with the SENCo to discuss provision for those identified from these meetings.
-PPM's are held once per term.
-All staff are given time to liaise with Support Staff and the leadership team when determining which form of provision will be appropriate for the individual children.
+Pupil progress meetings are held once per term.
+All staff are given time to liaise with support staff and the leadership team when determining which form of provision will be appropriate for the individual children.